HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 **Staff Software Engineer**

+- Designed and built a fraud detection system with queue for manual reviews
+- Designed and built a service to stream events from Salesforce to Kafka using gRPC subscriptions
+- Built interface to sync data from distributed systems to Salesforce through Kafka
 - Designed and built TypeScript Express app with dynamically generated endpoints to serve complex aggregate queries from our data warehouse.
 - Reduced endpoint latency by tweaking PostgreSQL queries and creating composite indexes
 - Paired with developers at different levels across teams to solve complex problems and share knowledge